Chen-Tang-2015/office-content-pr/Mac Office/articles/Introduction.md

 **Note:** Outlook for Mac and OneNote for Mac do not support VBA.

-Office for Mac apps do not support some of the idMSOs that Office for Windows supports.

 ## Office 2016 for Mac is sandboxed
 Unlike other versions of Office apps that support VBA, Office 2016 for Mac apps are sandboxed.